arnowelzel/lightbox-photoswipe/README.md

 More about PhotoSwipe see here: [http://photoswipe.com](http://photoswipe.com)

+Displaying EXIF data in captions is supported for WEBP and JPEG images and does not require the PHP EXIF extension.

 For more information about how to install Lightbox with PhotoSwipe see the [WordPress plugin repository](https://wordpress.org/plugins/lightbox-photoswipe/).

 ## Custom styles for PhotoSwipe 5

 Please note that this plugin uses a custom stylesheet for the frontend (see `assets/ps5/lib/photoswipe-local.css`).
 This style is based on the original stylesheet of PhotoSwipe 5 and contains the following changes:

 * Keep UI elements clickable when hidden - this was the behaviour of PhotoSwipe 4 and avoids confusion when the UI hides automatically in desktop mode and clicking the hidden arrow